-As the Internet of Things continues to grow, more and more companies are trying to leverage this technology and business trend to grow their business and impact their bottom line.
+As the Internet of Things continues to grow, more and more companies are leveraging this technology and business trend to grow their business and impact their bottom line.

 Despite the vast opportunities the Internet of Things provides, many companies are struggling to build IoT products and manage all of their corresponding complications.
 There is one thing these companies are missing: the people with the right skills to manage the complexities of IoT products throughout their lifecycle.